x7uned/vicefront/README.md

   yarn dev

-6.Open your browser and go to http://localhost:3000 to see the application in action.
+6. Open your browser and go to http://localhost:3000 to see the application in action.
 GL <3